 After successfully logging in to Google, Google will ask if you allow this application to access our resources or not?
 If you agree, Google will redirect to the Client Application with the URL previously registered by this application with Google, along with the authorization code.

 At that time, the Client Application will use the provided information including authorization code, client id, and a client secret to confirm with Google to access our information at Google.

 Google will then return an access token that allows the Client Application to access our information.

 At this point, the Client Application can use the resource with the access token without any more authentication.

-Above is the basic information, overview of OAuth 2.0, I will guide you on how to implement OAuth 2.0 for your application in the following tutorial/.
+Above is the basic information, an overview of OAuth 2.0, I will guide you on how to implement OAuth 2.0 for your application in the incoming tutorials.